Ketamine-Assisted Psychotherapy (KAP)

 Therapist and patient in counseling session.

 KAP is a comprehensive journey that requires commitment.
-Our standard protocol involves at least four weeks of treatment, with one medicine session and one integration session each week.
+Our standard protocol involves at least 4 weeks of treatment, with 1 medicine session and 1 integration session each week.

 Important Considerations